-It is important to understand that being enrolled in units via OUA does not mean you are automatically in a degree program or that you will be eligible to graduate.
+It is important to understand that enrolling in subjects via OUA does not mean you are automatically in a degree program or that you will be eligible to graduate.

-Note: If you have accepted a Commonwealth Supported Place (HECS-HELP), you are exempt from paying the registration fee.
+Note: If you have accepted a Commonwealth Supported Place (HECS-HELP), you are exempt from completing the Study Plan registration and from paying the registration fee.
+If you need program advice, please Ask a question.

 Griffith University offers a number of undergraduate qualifications that can be completed entirely through Open Universities Australia.